 Here are ways bad actors can use remote access hacking opportunities to hack into remote access tools, steal sensitive data, and disrupt businesses.

-1) Corporate VPN
+1) Corporate/Enterprise VPN

 Companies and organizations that had to quickly mobilize for remote working environments have also had to deploy new networks such as VPNs.
 This growing trend has prompted hackers to exploit a wide range of publicly known vulnerabilities that are found in some VPNs.